 - Organize honors discussion sections or laboratories.

-Departmental Honors contracts and NEUROSC 189HC contracts (for students pursuing both Departmental Honors and College Honors, and created via MyUCLA), can be submitted via the Bruin Learn website.
+- Departmental Honors contracts and NEUROSC 189HC contracts (for students pursuing both Departmental Honors and College Honors, and created via MyUCLA), can be submitted via the Bruin Learn website.

-Neuroscience Departmental Honors contracts (see form above) are due to the Bruin Learn website by 4PM on Friday of Week 2.
+- Neuroscience Departmental Honors contracts (see form above) are due to the Bruin Learn website by 4PM on Friday of Week 2.

 - Please ensure that 189HC contracts created for courses in other departments (i.e. PHYSCI, PSYCH, etc.) are submitted to those departments, approved by them, and that you are enrolled by Friday of Week 2.

-4. GPA Requirement: To be awarded Departmental Honors, students must have completed all required courses, have a major GPA of at least a 3.4 (not including the prep) and at least 3.2 overall, and the student’s thesis must be given a rating of Honors or Highest Honors by both readers.
-For Highest Honors, the major GPA (not including the prep) must be at least 3.7, the overall GPA must be at least 3.5, and the student’s thesis must be given a rating of Highest Honors by both readers.
+To earn Departmental Honors designation, students must have fulfilled all Departmental Honors requirements, have a major GPA of at least a 3.4 (not including major prep) and at least a 3.2 GPA overall, and the Honors thesis must be assigned a rating of Honors by both readers.